 \subsection{General flow and heat transfer features}

 We first present general flow and heat transfer patterns in the convection cell.
-Fig. \ref{Fig-Ra1e6-Gamma1-flow} shows the contour of velocity magnitude, temperature field, and pressure field in the RB convection at $Ra=10^{6}$, $Pr=0.71$ and $\Gamma=1$.
-Here, the reference temperature is chosen as the temperature of the cold wall, i.e., $T_{0}=T_{cold}$ such that the dimensionless temperature varies between zero and one.
-The reference pressure is chosen as the pressure at the cell center, i.e., $P_{0}=P(x^{*}=0.5, y^{*}=0.5)$ such that the dimensionless pressure at the cell center equals zero.
+Figure \ref{Fig-Ra1e6-Gamma1-flow} shows the contour of velocity magnitude, temperature field, and pressure field in the RB convection at $Ra=10^{6}$, $Pr=0.71$, and $\Gamma=1$.
+Here, the reference temperature is chosen as the temperature of the cold wall, that is, $T_{0}=T_{cold}$ such that the dimensionless temperature varies between zero and one.
+The reference pressure is chosen as the pressure at the cell center, that is, $P_{0}=P(x^{*}=0.5, y^{*}=0.5)$ such that the dimensionless pressure at the cell center equals zero.
 In the RB convection, velocity magnitude exhibits large values near all four walls.
 In the bulk region of the RB convection, the clockwise rotated large-scale vortex exhibits a circular shape; near the top-left and bottom-right corners, there exist two counterclockwise rotated small vortices [see Fig. \ref{Fig-Ra1e6-Gamma1-flow}(a)].
 Thin thermal boundary layers appear near the bottom and top horizontal walls [see Fig. \ref{Fig-Ra1e6-Gamma1-flow}(b)], where the fluids are heating and cooling, respectively.
 Driven by the clockwise large-scale circulation, detached hot plumes arise along the left adiabatic wall, and cold plumes fall along the right adiabatic wall.
 From the pressure field [see Fig. \ref{Fig-Ra1e6-Gamma1-flow}(c)], we observe a strong gradient of pressure along the vertical direction, while the pressure contour is slightly twisted along the horizontal direction.
 It should be noted that the pressure $P$ shown here (and the corresponding dimensionless one) is based on the Boussinesq approximation, and it is related to the hydrodynamic pressure $p_{N-S}$ via the relation of $P=p_{N-S}+\rho_{0}gy$.
-For the dimensionless pressure under the Boussinesq approximation $P^{*}=(P-P_{0})/(\rho_{0}g\beta_{T}\Delta_{T}H)$, we can rewrite it as $P^{*}=[p_{N-S}-(p_{N-S})_{0}]/(\rho_{0}g\beta_{T}\Delta_{T}H)+y^{*}/(\beta_{T}\Delta_{T})$, which indicates there is an additional term $y^{*}/(\beta_{T}\Delta_{T})$ compared to that in the dimensionless hydrodynamic pressure $p_{N-S}^{*}=[p_{N-S}-(p_{N-S})_{0}]/(\rho_{0}g\beta_{T}\Delta_{T}H)$.
-Thus, under the Boussinesq approximation, the dimensionless pressure $P^{*}$ is higher near the top wall due to positive elevation.
+For the dimensionless pressure under the Boussinesq approximation $P^{*}=(P-P_{0})/(\rho_{0}g\beta_{T}\Delta_{T}H)$, we can rewrite it as $P^{*}=[p_{N-S}-(p_{N-S})_{0}]/(\rho_{0}g\beta_{T}\Delta_{T}H)+(y^{*}-0.5)/(\beta_{T}\Delta_{T})$, which indicates there is an additional term $(y^{*}-0.5)/(\beta_{T}\Delta_{T})$ compared to that in the dimensionless hydrodynamic pressure $p_{N-S}^{*}=[p_{N-S}-(p_{N-S})_{0}]/(\rho_{0}g\beta_{T}\Delta_{T}H)$.